gmorky/aster-dems-cleanup/README.md

 ## Installation

-After downloading the repository, add it to your MATLAB path including all subdirectories as `addpath(genpath('/path/to/asterDemsCleanup'))`.
+After downloading the repository, add it to your MATLAB path including all subdirectories as `addpath(genpath('/path/to/aster-dems-cleanup'))`.
 Also add the required HEXIMAP shared library as `addpath('/path/to/heximap/main/shared')`.

 ## Usage

 *Any external data input must be georeferenced in the WGS84 geographic coordinate system, with elevations specified in meters.* The ASTER data must first be downloaded from [MADAS](https://gbank.gsj.jp/madas/map/index.html).
 This can be done using the standard search portal on the MADAS website.
 Alternatively, the javascript file *downloadFromMadas.js* (included in this repository) can be used for more efficient downloading if a large number of scenes are required.
-Instructions for using the javascript code in a web browser are included in the comments within the *downloadFromMadas.js* file.
+Instructions for using the javascript code in a web browser are included in comments within the *downloadFromMadas.js* file.

 This repository includes an example dataset in the Bhutanese Himalayas to illustrate a workflow for computing glacier ice loss trends (using the [geomorphic-change](https://github.com/gmorky/geomorphic-change) repository as the next step).
-The example dataset contains an ALOS reference DEM (geotiff format), polygons representing glacier boundaries (ESRI shapefile format), and several ASTER scenes.
+The example dataset contains an ALOS reference DEM (geotiff format), polygons representing glacier extents (ESRI shapefile format), and several ASTER scenes.

 The *cleanupAsterDems.m* script demonstrates the general workflow, with inputs for the two primary functions as follows: